Citroen Offering Benefits Of Up To Rs 30,000 On C3 For A Limited Period | CarDekho.com

-Apart from the exchange and corporate benefits, the carmaker is also offering a two-year maintenance package
+Apart from offering exchange and corporate benefits, the carmaker has also thrown in a two-year maintenance package for free

 -